Cornelia Sharpe: Early career

 Sharpe initially aspired to become a dental hygienist like her mother, but her interest in the performing arts was sparked early on by a cousin who was studying ballet.
-At sixteen, after being discovered by renowned choreographer George Balanchine during his Florida tour, Sharpe moved to New York to pursue ballet.
+At sixteen, after being discovered by choreographer George Balanchine during his Florida tour, Sharpe moved to New York to pursue ballet.
 A chance opportunity to appear in a television commercial for Newport Cigarettes sparked her modeling career.
 Her outgoing personality distinguished her in the industry, and she subsequently appeared in around 200 commercials in eight years, a feat noted in Time magazine.

 In 1969, Sharpe unexpectedly landed a role in the Broadway play The Penny Wars after an impromptu audition arranged by her agent.
 Despite no formal acting training at the time, she performed alongside notable figures such as David Merrick and Barbara Harris.
 This experience motivated her to study acting seriously, leading to additional stage roles including Woody Allen's Play It Again, Sam (1969).